kokkos/kokkos-core-wiki/HierarchicalParallelism.md

 Kokkos provides the `Kokkkos::single(Policy,Lambda)` function for this case.
 It currently accepts two policies:

 * `Kokkos::PerTeam` restricts execution of the lambda's body to once per team
 * `Kokkos::PerThread` restricts execution of the lambda's body to once per thread (that is, to only one vector lane in a thread)

 The `single` function takes a lambda as its second argument.
 That lambda takes zero arguments or one argument by reference.
 If it takes no argument, its body must perform side effects in order to have an effect.
-If it takes one argument, the final value of that argument is broadcast to every executor on the level: i.e. every vectorlane of the thread, or every thread (and vector lane) of the team.
-It must always be correct for the lambda to capture variables by value
-(`[=]`, not `[&]`).
+If it takes one argument, the final value of that argument is broadcast to every executor on the level: i.e. every vector lane of the thread, or every thread (and vector lane) of the team.
+It must always be correct for the lambda to capture variables by value (`[=]`, not `[&]`).
 Thus, if the lambda captures by reference, it must _not_ modify variables that it has captured by reference.

     using Kokkos::parallel_for;
     using Kokkos::parallel_reduce;